Furikuda/bork/docs/installation.rst

     PKG_CONFIG_PATH="/usr/local/opt/openssl@1.1/lib/pkgconfig" pip install borkbackup[llfuse]

 Be aware that for all recent macOS releases you must authorize full disk access.
-It is no longer sufficient to run borg backups as root.
-If you have not yet granted full disk access, and you run Borg backup from cron, you will see messages such as::
+It is no longer sufficient to run bork backups as root.
+If you have not yet granted full disk access, and you run Bork backup from cron, you will see messages such as::

     /Users/you/Pictures/Photos Library.photoslibrary: scandir: [Errno 1] Operation not permitted: